Jason2Brownlee/QuakeBotArchive/README.md

 ## About This Project

-Quake is a computer game released by id Software in 1996.
-The source code (QuakeC) that controls the game was released at around the same time.
+Quake is a computer game released by id Software in mid 1996.
+The source code (QuakeC) that controls the game was released shortly after.

-A bot mod is a modification to the Quake game code to introduce "intelligent" opponents, typically for deathmatch play.
-Before the introduction of bots, deathmatch game play required access to a fast network or internet connection and other human players.
+A Quake bot mod is a third-party modification to the Quake game code to introduce "intelligent" opponents, typically for deathmatch play.

-Quake bots represent a breakthrough in computer game artificial intelligence at the time (e.g. opponents that acted like humans), and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).
+Quake bots represent a historic breakthrough in computer game artificial intelligence at the time (e.g. opponents that acted like humans), and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).

-Quake bot mods were mostly developed between 1996 and 2000, were distributed as binary or source files, and were hosted on third-party websites.
-There is no definitive list of Quake bots nor single location from which they can be downloaded.
-Many of the third party websites that hosted the bots have disappeared over the last 25 years, along with many bot mods themselves.
+Quake bot mods were mostly developed between 1996 and 2000 and were hosted on a tangle of third-party websites.
+Most of these websites have disappeared over the last 25 years, along with many bot mods themselves.
+This is a terrible loss.

 This project seeks to (1) **locate**, (2) **archive**, and (3) **host** all publicly released versions of all Quake bot modifications in their original distributed form.

 ## How You Can Help

-Perhaps you can help to make this bot archive more complete.
+Perhaps you can help to make this Quake bot archive more complete.

 * Do you know about a Quake bot missing from the archive?
-* Do you have a copy of a Quake bot file missing from the archive?
+* Do you have a copy of a Quake bot file that is missing from the archive?
-* Do you know a bot author's real name or how to contact them?
+* Do you know a Quake bot author's real name or how to contact them?

-If you can help in any way, please email Jason: jason.brownlee05 AT gmail.com
+If you can help in any way, please email Jason: jason.brownlee05@gmail.com

 ## Acknowledgements